Advancement of Women Award

 The Advancement of Women Award honours individuals of any gender, profession or background who improve the status of women by creating new opportunities or champions women in social, community, economic, academic, political, or workplace settings.

-Nominate them (or yourself!) for the Advancement of Women Award and help Zonta Club Brisbane shine a spotlight on inspiring leaders championing equality, empowerment, and opportunity for women.
+The Advancement of Women Award helps Zonta Club Brisbane shine a spotlight on inspiring leaders championing equality, empowerment and opportunity for women.

 Check out our previous AWA Winners